 A balanced diet may still have minor deficiencies.
 If you feel that your energy levels are not what they should be, consider increasing your magnesium consumption.
 This mineral is essential for a variety of biochemical physiological functions, including the conversion of glucose to energy.
 Add almonds, hazelnuts, and cashews to your diet.
 Eat more fish, especially halibut, or consider taking a magnesium supplement.

-Have your thyroid function checked.
+You can also have your thyroid function checked through a simple thyroid function test.
 This is a simple blood test that can verify if there is a problem, and medication can bring the body back up to speed.
 Nightmares, anxiety, mood fluctuations, weight gain, decreased attention span, and severe exhaustion are some of the common symptoms.

 If you are still experiencing low energy levels, a decrease in libido, and difficulty sleeping, you need to speak to your healthcare provider about hormone replacement therapy.
 Natural decreased Human Growth Hormone (HGH) levels in the body contribute to many disorders and diseases that we can experience as we age.
 HGH therapy aids in bringing about significant changes in general health and overall body composition – it even has anti-aging properties.
 It helps to restore energy levels and overcome the fatigue that results from low hormone levels.